mhartl/git-utils/README.md

 ## Installation

 To install the scripts, clone the repo or download a ZIP file and place the scripts somewhere on your path (e.g., in `~/bin` or `/usr/local/bin`).
-Here's one possible method using symlinks:
+Here's one possible method using symlinks, assuming that `~/bin` exists and is on your path:

     cd
     mkdir repos